 When markets bounce up and down, people tend to buy and sell based on what they think will happen next.
 That makes market highs and lows an emotional experience for many people.

-How the Stock Market Gets Emotional And What You Can Do About It
+How the Stock Market Gets Emotional And What You Can Do About It?

 The stock market is a place where investors go to bet their money on what they think will happen in the economy.

 You might assume that bad news about the economy would push stock prices lower.
 Sometimes, though, the opposite is true.
 As a beginner in stock market investing, it’s one of the most important things to learn.

 Looming recessions can sometimes cause investors to purchase more stocks, thinking they’ll buy low now and sell high later.